Pittsburgh Metropolitan Area Hispanic Chamber of Commerce is a 501(c)6 non-profit organization

 Guillermo Velazquez Pittsburgh Hispanic Development Corporation, Director Special Projects

-Mr. Guillermo Velazquez has an in-depth wealth of experience assisting U.S. based companies expanding internationally and foreign companies seeking to develop their local and international markets.
+Mr. Guillermo Velazquez has a wealth of experience assisting U.S. based companies expanding internationally and foreign companies seeking to develop their local and international markets.
 Mr. Velazquez’s international career began as a Marketing Specialist with Nissan Mexicana, S.A. de C.V., Nissan Motor’s Headquarters Office in Mexico City.
 During his three-year tenure with Nissan, Mr. Velázquez was responsible for developing and implementing marketing, sales and advertising support programs for distributors within Mexico’s territory of 32 states.
 Additionally, Mr. Velazquez was part of a team that designed and implemented technology solutions for business processes that enabled him to develop his IT skills and Internet based services used in developing and implementing marketing and sales plans.

-In 1995 Mr. Velazquez relocated to Pittsburgh, Pennsylvania where he was Director for Special Projects with the World Trade Center Pittsburgh.
-In this position, Mr. Velázquez was responsible for managing export and import trade development projects between small, mid-size and large local companies, and international companies.
-Mr. Velazquez was also responsible for the management and growth of the World Trade Center’s technology initiatives such as web and database management, and the educational programs that included the Global Trade Institute, an international seminar series for business executives in the areas of international strategy, law, freight, and the cross-cultural and financial basics of exporting.
+In 1995, Mr. Velazquez relocated to Pittsburgh, Pennsylvania where he was Director for Special Projects with the World Trade Center Pittsburgh.
+In this position, Mr. Velázquez was responsible for managing export and import trade development projects between small, mid-size, large local companies, and international companies.
+Mr. Velazquez was also responsible for the management and growth of the World Trade Center’s technology initiatives such as web and database management and the educational programs that included the Global Trade Institute, an international seminar series for business executives in the areas of international strategy, law, freight, and the cross-cultural and financial basics of exporting.
 Mr. Velazquez was also responsible for planning and managing the first international exposition -- the Western Pennsylvania International Trade Fair an annual event attended by approximately 400 U.S. and foreign companies seeking to expand their international business.

 Ivan Usero Nationwide Insurance